adamsebesta/safe-cert-viewer/README.md

-A Nuxt 3 typescript app to show my personal certificates
+A Nuxt 3 typescript app to show my personal certificates!